isaacHagoel/svelte-dnd-action/README.md

 ```
 If you don't provide the aria-labels everything will still work, but the messages to the user will be less informative.
 *Note*: in general you probably want to use semantic-html (ex: `ol` and `li` elements rather than `section` and `div`) but the library is screen readers friendly regardless (or at least that's the goal :)).
-If you want to implement your own custom screen-reader alerts, roles and instructions, you can use the `autoAriaDisabled` options and wire everything up yourself using markup and the `consider` and `finalize` handlers (example coming soon).
+If you want to implement your own custom screen-reader alerts, roles and instructions, you can use the `autoAriaDisabled` options and wire everything up yourself using markup and the `consider` and `finalize` handlers (see unsortable list example below).

 ##### Keyboard support
 - Tab into a dnd container to get a description and instructions